aidmax/terraform-gcp-k8s/README.md

 * Google Cloud Project has to be created with billing enabled.
 * Google API service account with admin access to Cloud Compute Engine, see [this guide](https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform) on how do that.
-  API account credentials JSON file must be downloaded and placed on your workstation.
+  API account credentials JSON file has to be downloaded and placed on your workstation.
 * SSH key pair should be generated in advance